Offline mode

 False Positives, False Negatives, and Why They Happen

-Let’s talk about the two outcomes that cause the most anxiety: false positives and false negatives.
-These are the stories that fuel Reddit threads, late-night Googling, and that lingering feeling of “can I trust this result?”
+Let’s discuss the two results that create the most anxiety: false positives and false negatives.
+These are the tales that create Reddit threads, late-night Google searches, and that nagging feeling in the back of our minds: “Can I trust this result?”

 What People Get Wrong About “Accuracy” in Herpes Testing